 The Inter-Africa Livelihood Development Program, managed by INBAR (The International Bamboo and Rattan Organization), has promoted bamboo farming and industry in the region, with impressive results.
 The program has partnered locals from Africa with bamboo experts from China, employing over 1,000 Ethiopians in the bamboo industry.
 Ethiopians now use bamboo for all manner of crafts and construction, from housing to parasols.

-In addition to creating economic opportunity for great numbers of small scale farmers, bamboo cultivation is also countering deforestation, controlling erosion, providing shade and protecting watersheds.
+In addition to creating economic opportunities for great numbers of small-scale farmers, bamboo cultivation is also countering deforestation, controlling erosion, providing shade, and protecting watersheds.
 In this way, bamboo is very effective in reducing the risk of further droughts in the country.

 Bamboo in Ghana

-The small West African country of Ghana offers an excellent habitat for bamboo cultivation, and locals have recently begun to take advantage of that.
-Alongside indigenous species like Oxytenanthera abyssinica, they have also been cultivating Bambusa balcooa, also called ‘Beema’, a robust tropical bamboo native to India.
+The small West African country of Ghana offers excellent habitat for bamboo cultivation, and locals have recently begun to take advantage of that.
+Alongside indigenous species like Oxytenanthera abyssinica, they have also been cultivating a variety of commercial species, including Dendrocalmus asper and Bambusa balcooa, also called ‘Beema’, a robust tropical bamboo native to India.

 The Inter-Africa Livelihood Development Program — active in Ethiopia, Cameroon and Madagascar — has also been instrumental in advancing bamboo cultivation and commerce in Ghana.